drKeeman/glitch_core/lab_journal/0_idea.md

 - Can we predict when an AI system might become "unhinged"?
 - Are there early warning signs we can detect?

+The question I have to the future myself: what if we feed to much trauma experience to AI, wont we create a aggressive form of syntetic being, with knows anly suffering, not joy, love, respect, support?
+Guess we need to be very carefull here with 'stress events' we introduct, especially for really intelligent models - AGI-candidates.. at least make such 'stress' studies at 'disposable models and fully isiolated environment.

 ## The Portfolio Context

 This research serves as a portfolio piece demonstrating: